 Lockdown Corel PDF Fusion Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Corel PDF Fusion using PolicyPak.

 I’ve already got PDF Fusion installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up PDF Fusion,go to Preferences, and examine the configuration settings a user has access to.